-Over the next days, I will re-release the formerly posted chapters of my thesis (written for my degree at NCNM).
+Here begins the release of the majority of my NUNM thesis in four parts.
 Not included at the time of first posting were the first three chapters of the thesis.
 In those chapters, I write a brief history of the concept of pseudoscience through time, elucidating any concepts that I find to be particularly relevant.
-If you’re really interested, and aren’t going to irritate me with non-stop philosophical quibbling (yes, I’m talking to you, and you know what I mean), I’ll send you the first three rousing chapters.

 CHAPTER FOUR : CHINESE MEDICINE, THE CLINICAL ENCOUNTER AND HOLISM